PAUL34913/msp1-cv/README.md

 Fixed:

-I was using a 1px border on individual sections causing a double border which seemed to be at fault, fixed by removing section borders and placing on the main container.
+Improper use of DIV tags, fixed by removing some DIV's, removing section borders and placing the border on the main container.

 ## Deployment